Kat9-123/Elite/README.md

 - Basic line box collision detection
 - Easily accesible settings
 - Basic lighting
+- Basic sound support

 ## Miscellaneous
 If you have any tips, optimisations, etc. Please either message me or make a pull request.

 The code is still relatively messy so any help with that is also greatly appreciated.
+I got kind of burned out so the newer features, like audio, are very messy.

 ### Perfomance
 Sadly the performance really isn't great.
 It will probably run on most computers